Large Scale Processing

 Other nations, such as Ireland and the UK, have a more subjective approach.
 In such jurisdictions, an organization should consider the following factors:

-• The number of data subjects concerned
+• The number of individuals concerned;

-• The volume of personal data being processed
+• The volume of data;

-• The geographical extent of the activity
+• The variety of data;

-• The duration or permanence of the processing activity
+• The duration of the processing; and

 This content is provided for general informational purposes only and does not constitute legal advice.
 This content is not a substitute for obtaining legal advice from a licensed attorney.
 The information on this page may be changed without notice and is not guaranteed to be complete, correct or up-to-date, and may not reflect the most current legal developments.